OXERVATE® is a recombinant human nerve growth factor indicated for the treatment of neurotrophic keratitis (NK).

 • Post-herpetic infection

-• Ocular surgery (eg, LASIK, cataract surgery, corneal transplant, vitrectomy)
+• Ocular surgery (eg, refractive surgery, cataract surgery, corneal transplant, vitrectomy)

 • Contact lens wear